sevilresearch/segmentAI/README.md

 - **DALL·E 3** (used for generative segmentation): [DALL·E 3 by OpenAI](https://openai.com/index/dall-e-3/)
 - mIoU benchmarks code are found within the HRNet & GSCNN repository

+- All images used for this testing are in the "images" folder.

 > ⚠️ **Note:** The free version of DALL·E 3 has a limited number of image generations per day.
 For consistent and high-quality results, it is recommended to upgrade to GPT Plus.

 ---